Miss S McCrory - Head of Department

-Parents who entrust the education of their sons to Saint Ambrose College have the right to expect a rigorous, challenging and authentic Religious Education.
+Parents who entrust the education of their sons to Saint Ambrose College have the right to expect a rigorous, challenging, and authentic Religious Education.
 Education of students in Catholic belief and practice is a core of the College’s curriculum.
-The term Theology, defined as “Faith seeking understanding” most accurately describes the work of the Faculty.
+The term Theology, defined as “Faith seeking understanding” most accurately describes the work of the faculty.
 Boys are encouraged to acquire a deeper knowledge and understanding of their faith, and to consider the impact of their faith in guiding their values and decisions.
 Parents of boys of other traditions or faiths can be sure that the integrity of their son’s conscience will be respected.
 Boys are assessed on their knowledge and understanding of the Catholic faith, not on their beliefs or practice.

 Key Stage 3

-in Years 1 and 2 follow a scheme of work based upon the nationally developed ‘People of God’ framework, which is mapped against the Religious Education Curriculum Directory for Catholic Schools in England and Wales.
-A different module is studied each half-term, with an extended written assessment at the end of each topic.
-The life of Blessed Edmund Rice and his legacy are explored throughout the year to give an understanding of the College’s unique ethos and spirit, summarised in the Eight Essentials of an Edmund Rice Education.
+Boys in Years 7-9 follow a scheme of work based upon the nationally developed ‘People of God’ framework, which is mapped against the Religious Education Curriculum Directory for Catholic Schools in England and Wales.
+This programme allows students to study the foundations of the faith and they also undertake a study of different world Religions.
 In their 1st Year boys study a module on Sikhism, and enjoy a half-day visit to a local Gurdwara.
-In their 2nd Year boys study Islam, and enjoy a visit to Altrincham Mosque.
-All 1st Year boys also attend a retreat during their first half-term, as part of their induction and spiritual formation.
+In Year 8 boys study Islam, and enjoy a visit to Altrincham Mosque.
+In Year 9 boys study Judaism beliefs and teachings and enjoy a visit to a local Synagogue.

 Key stage 4